briandixn/briandixn.github.io/README.md

-##This is Brian Dixon's portfolio.
+This is Brian Dixon's portfolio.

+Its no longer under construction.